 We love the Lean Canvas – It is a great alternative to traditional business planning, using a more flexible ‘agile’ model to think about how you will solve customer problems and add value.
 One of its central ideas is that in order to get noticed at all as a start up you have to be solving a problem that your customers are already searching (and paying) for a solution to.
 This video by it’s creator Ash Maurya takes you through a simple 20 minute exercise to complete a first version of the canvas, thinking about your customers, their problems and your value proposition.

-On our Parent-Cubator course you will collaborate with other entrepreneurial parents to create, adapt and stress test your lean canvas, so that you can ‘fail fast, succeed faster’ and not waste time and money on solutions that won’t attract enough customers.
+On our Start Up course you will collaborate with other sustainability entrepreneurs to create, adapt and stress test your lean canvas, so that you can ‘fail fast, succeed faster’ and not waste time and money on solutions that won’t attract enough customers and funders.

 This is an excellent way to lift your head above the parapet and visualise what you want to be, have and do in the future.